 At the Food Farm, we believe the Lake Superior bioregion can substantially feed itself despite our short growing season.
-Our farm’s unique root cellar will allow us to store organic vegetables through the long northern Minnesota winter when local produce is not available.
+Our farm’s unique root cellar allows us to store organic vegetables through the long northern Minnesota winter when local produce is not available.

 Over the past 15 years we have refined a design that keeps produce cool through summer and safe in -30°F winter weather with minimal energy inputs.
 Since 1975, the Food Farm has brought the joys of eating vegetables to the Duluth area.
 Last year, in 2014, 85,000 pounds of vegetables were stored in our existing root cellar.
 And… it’s not enough.

 Our existing root cellar has been an important “proof of concept” that we can store the productivity of the summer sun through the long, cold winter.
 We are passionate about sharing the knowledge, experience, and infrastructure that it takes to store vegetables in an energy-efficient way.
 As we expand on this original prototype, we’re not just making the plans open-source, we’re opening the doors for other local farmers to pack, wash, and store in our new building.

 Fully funded, this project can make 3.2 million servings of local produce available during the winter, provide access to storage space and equipment to new farmers, and supply important information to other communities seeking to achieve the same goal of food self-sufficiency—all from a clean, modern facility with net-zero energy usage.